duansq1999/Markdown/Academic/Introduction_to_Essays.md

 ### Rules of Academic Essays

-- 0Use 3rd  person pronouns
+- Use 3rd  person pronouns
 - Cite your source
 - Use correct  grammar and punctuation
 - Use correct format